-Business Conduct & Ethics Directors Senior Management Employees VIII.
+Business Conduct & Ethics Directors Senior Management Employees · · · · y all departments materially in volved in the transaction over and VIII.
 SPECIFIC PURCHASES AND SERVICES A. Construction, Renovation and Refurbishing - must be coordinated with the Technical Department.
-B. Computer Hardware, Audio-visual equipment and the like must be consulted with IT Department, including pre-configuration prior to installation.
-C. Deliveries of the above must be coordinated with Administration for proper asset tagging.
+Department, including pre-configuration prior to insta ne like must be consulted with IT llation. inistration for proper asset tagging.
 IX.
-POLICY REVIEW This policy will be subject to review by the Executive Committee annually.
+POLICY REVIEW This policy will be subject t This policy will be subject to review by the Executive Committee annually.
 (I) Related Party Transactions The Company discloses in detail the nature, extent and all other material information on transactions with related parties in the Company's financial statements and quarterly and annual reports to the SEC and PSE.
 The Related Party Transactions (RPT) Committee assesses material agreements with related parties to ensure that the RPT transactions are conducted at market rates and on an arm's length basis.
-For this purpose, transactions considered material are subject for review by the RPT Committee prior to Board approval and Management execution.
-Management regularly presents the details of transactions entered into by the Company with related parties at the meetings of the Audit Committee and the Risk Management Committee to confirm that all related-party transactions are conducted at market rate and at arm's length basis. (m) Alternative Dispute Resolution System ' ' • resolution system to settle conflicts third parties, including regulatory
+For this purpose, transactions considered material are all RPTs which are not in the usual course of business and which are equal or greater than the materiality threshold of Php 100Mln, shall be subject for review by the RPT Committee.
+All other RPT which are considered usual course of business need not be reviewed by the RPT Committee.
+The RPT Committee may, at any time, ask for a review of any of the transactions.
+The Board of Directors reviews and approves all material RPTs endorsed by the RPT Committee.
+All Board-approved material RPTs may be subject to ratification by a vote of the majority of the minority shareholders. related parties at the m eetings of the Audit Committ s entered into by the Company with ee and the Board Risk Oversight re conducted at market rate and at (m) Alternative Dispute Resolution System Ensures that the Company maintains an alternative dispute resolution system to settle conflicts between the Company and its stockholders or other third parties, including regulatory authorities.